-Discharge, including indirect discharge, means any liquid and water-carried industrial wastes and sewage from residential dwellings, commercial buildings, industrial and manufacturing facilities, and institutions, whether treated or untreated, that are discharged into the City sewage system and ultimately to the treatment plant.
+DISCHARGE, including INDIRECT DISCHARGE, means any liquid and water-carried industrial wastes and sewage from residential dwellings, commercial buildings, industrial and manufacturing facilities, and institutions, whether treated or untreated, that are discharged into the city sewage system and ultimately to the treatment plant.

-Domestic user (residential user) means any person discharging wastewater into the City sewage system similar in volume and/or chemical make-up to the discharge of a residential dwelling unit.
-Discharges form a residential dwelling unit typically include up to 80 gallons per capita per day, 0.2 pounds of BOD per capita per day, and 0.17 pounds of TSS per capita per day.
+DOMESTIC USER (RESIDENTIAL USER) means any person discharging wastewater into the city sewage system similar in volume and/or chemical make-up to the discharge of a residential dwelling unit.
+Discharges from a residential dwelling unit typically include up to 80 gallons per capita per day, 0.2 pounds of BOD per capita per day, and 0.17 pounds of TSS per capita per day.